MishraShardendu22/Important-Information/Packages.md

 ## npm install graphql express-graphql
 ### GraphQL is a query language for APIs that allows clients to request only the data they need. `express-graphql` is a middleware that integrates GraphQL with Express, enabling you to create a GraphQL server easily and handle queries and mutations in your application.

+# 29. Colors:
+## npm install colors
+### `colors` is a package that allows you to style your console output in Node.js applications.
+It provides various methods to change the text color and background color of terminal messages, making it easier to visualize logs, errors, and other output in a colorful and engaging way.

 # For Fun - ( lol )
 ## npm i cowsay (maybe npm i -g cowsay)
 cowsay "Shardendu Mishra will get to Marry S____a and they'll live togther forever and ever!!"